-Malti may be only five years old and counting (a juvenile tortoise in every way except for size), but she has always had strong opinions.
+Malti may be only five and a half years old and counting, but she has always had strong opinions.

 She is a very independent shelled gal who knows what she likes!

 She also really likes to do things by herself if at all possible.
 Usually, both she and her mommy figure out what isn’t possible to do by yourself when she turns herself over on her back or gets stuck halfway up a fence or halfway down the side of her giant stuffed alligator.